-- 1. To elect the three nominees named in the proxy statement as Class III directors, each to serve for a three-year term and until their respective successors are duly elected and qualified. - 2.
+- 1. To elect the three nominees named in the proxy statement as Class II directors, each to serve for a three-year term and until their respective successors are duly elected and qualified. - 2.
 To approve, on an advisory, non-binding basis, the compensation of our named executive officers. - 3.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2014. - 4.
-To consider and act upon any other matters that are properly brought before the annual meeting and at any adjournments or postponements thereof.
+To ratify the appointment of McGladrey LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2016. - 4.
+To approve the Northeast Bancorp Senior Executive Incentive Plan.

+5. To consider and act upon any other matters that are properly brought before the annual meeting and at any adjournments or postponements thereof.
 At this time we are not aware of any such other matters.